floooh/oryol/doc/BUILD.md

 ```
 If everything has worked, there should be a new Triangle app installed,
 tap to run.

+For Android development on other platforms, see the Android section below.

 ### Google Native Client ###
 To setup the NaCl SDK, and build the Triangle sample on OSX or Linux: